-The factory covered a large site with a two storey frontage onto Restalrig Drive, and a three storey frontage onto Loaning Road which also has a water tower shown at the back centre of this picture.
-The water tower was necessary because the Mill was at the top of a hill and became a landmark in the area.
+The factory covered a large site with a two storey frontage onto Restalrig Drive, and a three storey frontage onto Loaning Road which also had a water tower, shown at the back centre of this picture.
+The water tower, necessary because the Mill was at the top of a hill, became a landmark in the area.
 In addition to these taller buildings there had been a series of single story workshops on the site.

 According to Graces Guides Munrospun, Restalrig was included in the 1956 Institution of Mechanical Engineers ‘Visits to Works’ Schedule.
 The following information was provided to members: